Crackdown (video game series): Crackdown 2

-Although Realtime Worlds confirmed that they would create a series to follow the success of the first Crackdown, delays with budgeting between Microsoft and Realtime resulted in the developer cancelling the sequel.
-Microsoft however still owned the intellectual property of Crackdown, and they hired fellow Scottish development company Ruffian Games to create the game.
-A trailer for Crackdown 2 was released at the 2009 E3 Conference.

 The sequel takes place 10 years after the events of the first game.
 While organized crime has been quelled in Pacific City, a terrorist group calling themselves 'Cell' started a revolt to overthrow the Agency, which has taken control of the city.
-Cell's leader and former Agency scientist, named Catalina Thorne, released a deadly strain of the "Freak" virus that infected many citizens and turned them into mindless monsters called Freaks.
+Cell's leader and former Agency scientist, named Catalina Thorne, released a deadly strain of the "Freak" virus that infected many citizens and turned them into mindless zombie-like monsters called Freaks.
 The Agency tried to stop this epidemic by building Project Sunburst, a weapon that used sunlight to destroy Freaks.
 However, Cell took control of Project Sunburst's generators before the Agency could use the weapon.
 This forced the Agency to send out their newest and better-equipped Agent to combat both the terrorists and the Freaks.
-The Agent managed to retake the generators from the Cell, even when he was almost overwhelmed when the previous Agents from the first game found and attacked him.
-However, when he tried to activate the main beacon, Thorne appeared in a helicopter and tried to destroy it using the turrets.
-The Agent then sacrificed himself by jumping into the helicopter's blades, severely damaging it and forcing Thorne to retreat.
-Project Sunburst successfully destroyed all Freaks in Pacific City, and the place was finally safe at last.
-A post-credit cutscene shows Thorne after surviving the crash, studying the Agent's dismembered hand, which had landed in her helicopter during his sacrifice.